yasaminashoori/JavaScript-Course/README.md

 - Const vs Let: Const values can't be changed. and use const as much as possible. with let we can have undefined vars but in const we can't.

-- The most of types that we have in js are object means object type.
+- The most of types that we have in js are object type.

 -  Object means the related data that is gathered together and we can't store them in class.